ralberth/MMM-MinecraftStatus/README.md

 * `message`: string description of the problem, taken from the minecraft-ping library mentioned above.

-Example message showing the format of a possible `message`

 ## Styling and HTML

 Sample of the generated HTML from a browser, so you can restyle anything you like: